 2. Enroll in a Machine Learning Course

-Although Machine Learning Engineer is one of the most high-paying jobs you can get without extensive formal schooling, it would be very hard to break in without completing an online course, bootcamp, or course.
+Although Machine Learning Engineer is one of the most high-paying jobs you can get without extensive formal schooling, it would be very hard to break in without completing an online course, bootcamp, course, or machine learning certification program.

 There is no shortage of highly regarded programs that allow students to gain a comprehensive understanding of machine learning in a short period of time.
 BrainStation’s Machine Learning course teaches students to apply machine learning algorithms to real-world business problems.
 Eventually, students use real data and select the relevant machine learning model to create a project and learn how to leverage these frameworks and tools to make decisions.